 Jim grew up in the Detroit metropolitan area and fell in love with the small inland lakes of Michigan at a young age.
 He liked boating so much that he and a friend built a 10-foot hydroplane in their high-school shop class.
-Later, living and working in Traverse City, Michigan, Jim, bought an old 16-foot Lake & Sea runabout, then moved up to an 18-foot Four Winns runabout that they used almost every summer weekend on the inland lakes.
-Jim spent his career as a financial advisor, retiring from Merrill Lynch in the Traverse City, Michigan office, where he was Senior Vice President, and for eight years served as branch manager.
+Later, he bought an old 16-foot Lake & Sea runabout.
+Jim spent his career as a financial advisor at Merrill Lynch Traverse City, Michigan office, where he was Senior Vice President, and for eight years served as branch manager.

 After their three sons headed off to college and careers, Jim and Lisa moved up to a 32-foot boat, then a 42-foot Silverton and started exploring the Great Lakes, Door County, Wisconsin, Mackinaw Island, Canada's North Channel and in 2005-06 the 6,000-mile Great American Loop boat trip that turned into a five-year live-aboard experience.
 Today they continue their adventures on a trailerable trawler and will be exploring new cruising grounds with their 27-foot Ranger Tug and towing it with a GMC Heavy Duty Sierra truck.
 Their plans are to visit inland lakes and rivers that were not always easily assessable with a larger boat and return to some of their favorite cruising grounds.